studentutu/AsyncLoadTexture/Readme.md

 # Async Load Texture

-Load texture for images completly asynchronyously.
+Load texture for images completly asynchronyously, using Persistant Path cache or SD card Cache.
+Options to extend and use custom cache.

 # Dependency
 1) UniTask - see https://github.com/Cysharp/UniTask